-Keri received her Bachelor of Music at the University of Southern California, where she graduated as a Discovery Scholar under the tutelage of Professor Norman Krieger with a major in Piano Performance and a minor in Music Industry.
+Keri received her Bachelor of Music from the University of Southern California, where she graduated as a Discovery Scholar under the tutelage of Professor Norman Krieger with a major in Piano Performance and a minor in Music Industry.
 She also studied with Andrew Ball at Royal College of Music, where she obtained her Master of Piano Performance and was awarded the Evelyn Tarrant Award for the Artist Diploma programme.
-Keri also studied at Idyllwild Arts Academy with Todor Pelev, concertmaster of San Bernardino Symphony, as a violin performance major.
+Keri also studied at Idyllwild Arts Academy with Todor Pelev, concertmaster of San Bernardino Symphony, as a violin performance major, and later with Andrew Park as a piano major.
 In March 2017, Keri was one of the twenty-five pianists chosen to compete in the Virginia Warring International Piano Competition in Palm Desert, California.
 In May 2018, Keri was invited to Los Angeles to serve as a judge for the 2018 Friends of William Grant Still Young Artists Competition.

 Due to chronic injuries, Keri no longer works on performance.
 Her previous awards include the third prize of the Sixth International Chopin Piano Competition in Hong Kong Asia and a first prize in the Asian Youth Music Competition in Hong Kong.
 She was also awarded an honourable mention in the Glendale Piano Competition, first prize of the Antelope Valley Symphony Orchestra Concerto Competition, fifth prize of the Edith Knox Performance Competition, first prize of the Pyrenees Music Society French Music Competition, grand prix of Pyrenees Music Society Russian Music Competition, an honorable mention of the International Young Artist Piano Competition in Washington D.C., an honorable mention of Wildflower International Recording Competition, first prize of the Aloha International Piano Concerto Competition, first prize of the Coeur d’Alene Symphony National Young Artists Competition, fourth prize of the Brevard Music Center Piano Competition, first prize in the piano division in the Hatfield & District Music Festival, and Terzo premio in the Livorno Piano Competition.
 As a soloist, Keri has performed J.S.
 Bach’s Double Violin Concerto in D with Salzburg Junge Philharmonie in the Mirabell Palace and Gardens in Salzburg, Austria; Saint-Saëns’ Piano Concerto No.5 with Coeur D’Alene Symphony in the Salvation Army Kroc Center in Spokane, Washington and Hawaii Youth Symphony in the Blaisdell Concert Hall in Honolulu, Hawaii; and Beethoven’s Piano Concerto No. 4 with Antelope Valley Symphony in Antelope Valley College Performing Arts Theatre in Lancaster, California.
 Keri also accompanied singer Bobby McFerrin and the St. Paul’s Co-educational Primary School Choir in the Hong Kong Arts Festival at the Hong Kong Cultural Center when she was twelve.